 However it’s worth noting that when you’re on the bike, your waterproof top is going to take a relative battering as you make progress at 50mph and not the maximum speed of 4mph that these non-bike jackets are designed for.

-There are other drawbacks too, like the fact motorbike jackets are cut to give you plenty of room, they also don’t have hoods you can’t stash away, as they only flap around and collect water.
+There are other drawbacks too, like the fact motorbike jackets are cut to give you plenty of room, they also don’t have hoods.
+If you have a hood you can’t stash away, it’ll flap around which is annoying and collect water too.